Automated Fact-Checking for Assisting Human Fact-Checkers

-\textbf{Full Fact's} system is designed to support fact-checkers.
-It {\em(i)} follows news sites and social media, {\em(ii)} identifies and categorizes claims in the stream, {\em(iii)} checks whether a claim has been already verified, and then {\em(iv)} enrich claims with more supporting data to be presented to the fact-checker.
+\paragraph{Full Fact's} system is designed to support fact-checkers.
+It (\emph{i})~follows news sites and social media, (\emph{ii})~identifies and categorizes claims in the stream, (\emph{iii})~checks whether a claim has been already verified, and then (\emph{iv})~enriches the claims with data to support the fact-checker.
 It is in daily use in the UK and several countries in Africa~\cite{dudfield:scaling}.

-We believe the prototypes presented above are good examples of steps being taken towards developing systems that cater to fact-checkers.
-More systems are now designed to \emph{efficiently} identify claims originating from \emph{various types} of sources (e.g., news articles, broadcast and social media).
-Moreover, the fact-checker is now becoming a part of the system by providing feedback to the system, rather than just being a consumer.
-Finally, we see an increase in systems' transparency by providing explainable decisions, therefore making them more an assistive tool rather than a replacement for the fact-checker.
+We believe that the prototypes presented above are good examples of the steps taken towards developing systems that cater to fact-checkers.
+More systems are now designed to \emph{efficiently} identify claims originating from \emph{various types} of sources (e.g.,~news articles, broadcast, and social media).
+Moreover, the fact-checker is now becoming a part of the system by providing feedback, rather than just being a consumer of its output.
+Finally, we see an increase in systems' transparency by providing explainable decisions, thus making them more an assistive tool rather than a replacement for the fact-checker.
 However, there are several challenges left to tackle, as we present in the next sections.